 The enhanced CLAS standards list the following elements of culture, acknowledging that culture is not limited to the following:

-Cultural proficiency is an essential element for patient safety and adherence.
-The National Center for Culture Competence provides six reasons for the implementation of cultural proficiency (4):
+Cultural sensitivity is an essential element for patient safety and adherence.
+The National Center for Culture Competence provides six reasons for the implementation of cultural sensitivity (4):

 These six reasons touch upon two overarching and intertwined themes: social justice and good business practice.
-Cultural proficiency, with its expected outcome, health equity, is not simply the “right thing to do.”
+Cultural sensitivity, with its expected outcome, health equity, is not simply the “right thing to do.”
 In today’s era of accountable care and emphasis on improving care and controlling cost, cultural proficiency is a “must do.”
-Cultural proficiency potentially can save both lives and money (5).
+Cultural sensitivity potentially can save both lives and money (5).

 The AAFP endorses the document, National Standards for Culturally and Linguistically Appropriate Services in Health and Heath Care: A Blueprint for Advancing and Sustaining CLAS Policy and Practice, from the Office of Minority Health, US Department of Health and Human Services, April 2013.
 The Blueprint (3) describes 15 distinct standards that are organized around 3 themes:

 Theme 3: Engagement, Continuous Improvement and Accountability